Access; Compute; Reuse. How can we help people make better data-informed decisions?

 1. Make data more than just ‘computable’

 ‘Data’ is not only a much broader term than ‘code’ it should also not be seen as a ‘technology’.
-It can come load with opinions about how, why and when it should be used.
+It can come loaded with opinions about how, why and when it should be used.

 There are more than just the numbers at play.
 We need to know:

 - The raw data

 - The circumstances of its collection (how and from where)?

 - What are the models for processing the data?

 - Are the models valid?

 - What methods and assumptions are used? (in words and equations)